 This clinical course introduces learners to the care of infants experiencing common health challenges.
 This three-week clinical course takes place in a NICU and focuses on the following key areas of practice: Comprehensive Assessment, Clinical Judgement and Decision-Making, Integration of Theory to Practice, Reflective Practice, Collaboration, Professionalism, and Communication.

-Below is one offering of NSNE 7300 for the Spring/Summer 2023 term.
+Below is one offering of NSNE 7300 for the Winter 2024 term.

 - 12 weeks

 - Domestic fees $1239.22International fees are typically three times the amount of domestic fees.

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

 - International fees are typically three times the amount of domestic fees.
 Exact cost will be calculated upon completion of registration.